Ahnfelt/jsonr/README.md

     query: term("name": "Mike")

+## What is JSONR?

+ * A readable textual format that that becomes plain JSON when parsed.
+ * A single format that encompasses both JSON, JSONR and a binary encoding.
+ * Optional schema types for validation and faster binary encoding/decoding.

 ## Syntax

 A JSONR file consists of zero or more parameter definitions followed by either a value or zero or more fields.
 The EBNF grammar is as follows: